uDALES/u-dales/docs/udales-getting-started.md

 The scripts `local_execute.sh` and `hpc_execute.sh` in `u-dales/tools/utils` are used as wrappers to run simulations on your local machine and HPC at ICL respectively.
 These scripts contain several helpers to run the simulations and merge outputs from several CPUs into a single file (see [Post-processing](./udales-post-processing.md) for more info about the individual scripts).

 The scripts require several variables to be set up.
-Below is an example setup to copy and paste.
+Below is an example setup for copying and pasting.
 You can also specify these parameters in a `config.sh` file within the experiment directory, which is then read by the scripts.

 ### Run on common systems